 With the Essex County Council and also the Police and Crime Commissioner elections scheduled to take place in May 2021, this is an important opportunity for residents to make sure they can have their say.

 How it works

-Canvass reform means that we data match all households with the Department for Work and Pensions (DWP) database in early June - we are expecting 70% of households to match.
+Canvass reform means that we data match all households with the Department for Work and Pensions (DWP) database in early June - 69% of households matched (national average was 73% in 2020).
 Those households that do will get a letter from us.
-We hold an email for around 40% of the households that we do expect to match based on a trial earlier this year.
+We hold an email for around 40% of the households that we do expect to match based on a trial earlier in 2020.

 The emails will be sent around mid-June.